Woman pushing pram kicked in face in south Belfast robbery

 The woman said she telephoned the school attended by the victim's children and contacted the police.

-She said she herself was now afraid to venture into the street.'In pain'
+She said she herself was now afraid to venture into the street.

 "Imagine, in broad daylight, a woman and a child was attacked," she said.